Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Related Work

-In the literature, there are many different shape analysis methods not based on biabduction.
-Of these, the analysis by \citet{predator} based on \emph{symbolic memory graphs} and implemented in the Predator analyzer is one of the most successful --- at least with regard to the Competition on Software Verification (SV-COMP), cf. \citep{SVCOMP20}.
+Very recently, \citet{quiver} combined biabductive reasoning with auto-active, foundational program verification.
+Their tool Quiver takes C programs and specification sketches as annotations as input, translates them into a representation in the Caesium C semantics \citep{refinedc}, and finally infers and proves full function specifications in the proof assistant Coq.
+The central reasoning mechanism of Quiver is called \emph{abductive deductive verification}, which is closely related to biabduction.
+As Quiver does not only work with predicates for memory safety but also with a refinement type system for C, it has a broader focus than our work.
+However, Quiver requires the user to provide specification sketches, refinement types, and loop invariants, while our work focuses on fully automated, biabductive shape analysis. \paragraph{Other Shape Analyses.} There are many different shape analysis methods not based on biabduction in literature.
+Of these, the Predator analyzer \citep{predator} based on \emph{symbolic memory graphs} is quite successful with regard to the Competition on Software Verification (SV-COMP), see \citep{SVCOMP20,SVCOMP24}.
 Their approach handles abstraction, entailment, and state pruning as special cases of a general graph joining procedure.
-For better scalability, the approach uses function summaries that are computed in a top-down fashion, going along the call tree (whereas biabduction-based shape analysis works from the bottom up).
-This top-down fashion requires re-analysis of functions for different contexts but can ignore irrelevant code paths.
-Due to the analysis implemented in Predator being a classic abstract interpretation not computing contracts with preconditions, Predator circumvents the problem of unsoundness.
+They focus on closed programs, and their approach uses function summaries that are computed in a top-down fashion, following the call tree (whereas biabduction-based shape analysis works from the bottom up).
+This top-down fashion requires a re-analysis of functions for different contexts but can ignore irrelevant code paths.
+As Predator implements a classic forward analysis that does not compute contracts with pre-conditions, Predator circumvents the problem of unsoundness.
 On the other hand, Predator only works on closed programs and can thus not be used for modular and incremental analysis.

-Another approach to shape analysis has been recently introduced by \citet{transformer}.
-They utilize \emph{transformers} to describe the effects of functions and compute these with regard to the calling context in a top-down fashion as in Predator.
-The transformer-based analysis is built around a transformer abstract domain and applies abstract interpretation with widening.
-The use of such transformers has partially motivated the inner workings of our shape analysis procedure.
-The authors already noted that biabduction might be applicable for transformers as well, and we further strengthen this point by showing how our shape extrapolation procedure combines both ideas to a small degree.
+Another approach to shape analysis has been recently introduced by \citet{transformer,relational_shape_abstract_domain}.
+They utilize \emph{transformers} to describe the effects of functions and compute these with regard to the calling context in a top-down fashion, as in Predator.
+The transformer-based analysis is built around a transformer abstract domain and is based on abstract interpretation.
+We note that the use of transformers has partially motivated the inner workings of our shape analysis procedure.
+The authors noted that biabduction might be applicable for transformers as well, and we strengthen this point by showing how our shape extrapolation procedure combines both ideas to some degree.